 Sensory Library Time

 This after-hours program was created for children with autism and their families.
-Join us from 6-8:00 p.m. on Friday, January 12.
+Join us from 6-8:00 p.m. on the second Friday of each month.
 Families will enjoy browsing the collection in a space that minimizes unnecessary stimulation while connecting with each other.
 Towards the end of our time together, we will hold two sessions of a small group program, the first at 6:30-7:00 and another from 7:00-7:30.
 Tickets for small group programs will be given out on a first come, first served basis beginning at 6:00 on the day of the program.

 Family M.E.S.S.
 (Math, Engineering, and Science Saturday)

 This award winning (2016 Best Practices in Early Literacy Award, New Jersey State Library) early literacy program encourages families to learn together through play!
 Families explore a series of STEM based stations, allowing them to learn at their own pace.
 We have a different set of activities each month.
 Registration is required and can be done up to two weeks in advance.
-We will be holding a session on Saturday, January 20 and February 17 at 10:30 a.m.
+We will be holding a session on Saturday, March 17 at 10:30 a.m.

 Join us for one of our many early literacy story times.
 Registration is not required for any of our story times, but we ask that you arrive on time as we may not be able to accomodate latecomers.